 The role of a data or business analyst comes in different forms and can even span across different job positions.
 At the same time, new types of data, tools, and technologies are shaping the jobs of analysts, taking them in exciting new directions.
+What will the future data analyst look like?

 Here are some of the new and emerging data analytics roles that likely will be more and more in demand in the near future, and that could represent interesting career development opportunities for analysts across industries.